A brain to pick, an ear to listen and a nudge in the right direction + £s

 Simon Greenly has been instrumental in creating a realistic longer term plan for the business which we are now implementing as a team.
 He has been round the block a few times and this experience shows through.
 There have been a number of occasions where his previous experience in parallel situations has proved to be invaluable.
 For instance, he has also made a significant contribution to the successful bedding down of an acquisition we made of a competitor.
 The relatively easy bit is making the acquisition.
 Much more onerous is making a success of the business afterwards and growing shareholder value.
 This is where his help, direction and sage counsel has proved so relevant.

-Caroline Notcutt Caroline Notcutt Director, shareholder and Chair of the Family Council of Notcutts Group Limited
+Caroline Notcutt Caroline Notcutt Shareholder and Vice-Chairman of the fifth generation family business, Notcutts

 Peter Honey Peter Honey Founder and Owner Peter Honey Publications